 Dogs are highly social animals that prefer to live in groups.
-Separation anxiety is a common behavioural problem that occurs when the dog is separated from their owner/s.
-Separation anxiety is characterised by signs of distress when affected animals are separated from an owner or family group to which the animal is highly attached.
+Many dogs can become anxious when separated from their owner or owners.
+Anxiety is characterised by signs of distress when affected animals are separated from an owner or family group to which the animal is attached.
 Behavioural responses can include toileting in the house, destructiveness, excessive barking, digging or pacing and attempting to escape, among other distress signs.

 The goal of management and treatment is to teach the pet dog how to be calm and relaxed when the owner is absent.
 It involves changes in pet-owner interactions, changes in leaving and returning routines, decreasing the anxiety associated with owner departure, teaching the pet how to be left alone and other environmental changes and management.

-Owners should consult their veterinarian for advice.
-They can either help you directly or they may offer referral to a veterinary behavioural specialist.
+Owners should consult with their veterinarian for advice.
+They can either help you directly or they may offer referral to a behavioural specialist who uses humane reward-based training.

 Changes in pet-owner interactions